Do infrared sauna sessions reap real health benefits? Here’s a look at the research.

 There are three types of infrared light rays:

 They’re differentiated by wavelength, and each is said to offer a unique advantage.
 However, far infrared rays are praised as the most beneficial.
-You’re likely to find this type at trendy infrared sauna spas from coast to coast.
+You’ll likely find this type of wavelength at trendy infrared sauna spas from coast to coast.

 Infrared saunas differ from traditional saunas in several ways.